awsdocs/aws-sam-developer-guide/doc_source/sam-cli-command-reference-sam-package.md

 Packages an AWS SAM application\.
 This command creates a \.zip file of your code and dependencies, and uploads the file to Amazon Simple Storage Service \(Amazon S3\)\.
 It then returns a copy of your AWS SAM template, replacing references to local artifacts with the Amazon S3 location where the command uploaded the artifacts\.

+By default when you use this command, the AWS SAM CLI assumes that your current working directory is your project's root directory\.
+The AWS SAM CLI first tries to locate a template file built using the [sam build](sam-cli-command-reference-sam-build.md) command, located in the `.aws-sam` subfolder, and named `template.yaml`\.
+Next, the AWS SAM CLI tries to locate a template file named `template.yaml` or `template.yml` in the current working directory\.
+If you specify the `--template` option, AWS SAM CLI's default behavior is overridden, and will package just that AWS SAM template and the local resources it points to\.

 **Note**
 [sam deploy](sam-cli-command-reference-sam-deploy.md) now implicitly performs the functionality of `sam package`\.
 You can use the [sam deploy](sam-cli-command-reference-sam-deploy.md) command directly to package and deploy your application\.